+Despite what you might have seen on Borat, Kazakhstan is an incredible destination for travelers to discover.
 Here are our top tips to stay safe and types of crime you should know about before traveling to Kazakhstan.

-Criminals also operate at airports by finding out passengers' names through the often non-private plane lists and gaining their trust by standing with a sign with the passengers' names when they arrive.
+Criminals also operate at airports by finding out passengers' names through the often non-private plane lists and gaining their trust by standing with a sign with the their names when they arrive.
 They will then offer to take you to your hotel, but instead take you to a remote area and rob you.
 Provincial airports are more known for this type of activity.

-The twist on this scam is the person who comes looking for a lost wallet and demands you show your purse or pocket to prove you haven't stolen it.
+The twist on this scam is the person who comes looking for a lost wallet and demands you show your purse or pockets to prove you haven't stolen it.
 The thief then grabs all your belongings and darts away.

 Other public officials might also play games with travelers.
-In the Almaty airport, for example, visitors have reported customs officials demanding they pay up to $500 for some vague violation.
+In the Almaty airport, for example, visitors have reported customs officials demanding they pay up to US $500 for some vague violation.

 Others might be forced to pay a fine just for leaving the country.
 You can reduce the likelihood of having to pay legitimate fines on things like video cameras and mobile telephones by declaring them when you arrive in the country.

 Even non-corrupt officials might do some questionable things to travelers.
 It's not uncommon for security personnel to put foreign visitors under surveillance in their hotel rooms.
 This extends from tapping telephones to actually going through your belongings.